odkr/lpassh-add/MANUAL.md

 # ENVIRONMENT

   - LPASSH\_ADD\_LASTPASS\_FOLDER
-    LastPass folder you store your SSh keys in.
-If you set this variable to the empty string (""), then **lpassh-add** will search *all* LastPass folders for passphrases.
+    The LastPass folder that you store your SSh keys in.
+If you set this variable to the empty string (""), then **lpassh-add** will search *all* folders, but this is slow.
 (Default: "SSh keys")
   - LPASSH\_ADD\_USERNAME
     A LastPass username.
 If set, **lpassh-add** uses this username to log you into LastPass if you aren't logged in already.
 (Default:
     *unset*.
 That is, don't log into LastPass.)
   - LPASSH\_ADD\_KEYS
-    A colon-separated list of absolute paths to private keys.
+    A colon-separated list of *absolute* paths to private keys.
 For
     example: `$HOME/.ssh/id_ed25519:$HOME/.ssh/id_rsa`.
 If set to a
     non-empty value, **lpassh-add** will ignore other keys.
 (Default:
     *unset*.
 That is, try all keys.)
   - LPASSH\_ADD\_IGNORE\_KEYS
-    A colon-separated list of absolute paths to private keys.
+    A colon-separated list of *absolute* paths to private keys.
 For
     example: `$HOME/.ssh/id_rsa`.
 If set to a non-empty value, **lpassh-add** will ignore those keys.
 (Default: *unset*.
 That is, don't ignore any key.)